Does hyperbaric oxygen therapy prevent airway anastomosis from breakdown? | Canada Hyperbarics Skip to main content

 What They Found

-The patient, who developed ischemia of an end-to-side anastomosis after central airway surgery, underwent repeat hyperbaric oxygen therapy.
+The patient, who developed ischaemia of an end-to-side anastomosis after central airway surgery, underwent repeat hyperbaric oxygen therapy.
 This treatment appeared to prevent subsequent necrosis and dehiscence, leading to complete healing of the anastomosis.

 Canadian Relevance